luka0009/luka0009/README.md

 <h1 align="center">Hi 👋, I'm Luka</h1>
 <h3 align="center">A passionate Full-Stack developer from Georgia</h3>
 <br />
-<p>I am a Frontend/Full Stack Web developer with over 2 years of programming experience.
-I'm Skilled in various programming languages and technologies, mostly in Javascript language and its frameworks, especially in React & Vue and their ecosystem</p>
+<p>I am a Full Stack developer with over 2 years of programming experience.
+I'm Skilled in various programming languages and technologies, mostly in Javascript language and its frameworks, especially in React, React Native, and Vue.
+These frameworks, along with their ecosystem, are my expertise.</p>

-<p>As a web developer, I have had the opportunity to develop and architect solutions for various web projects, employing modern JavaScript frameworks and adhering to industry best practices and standards.
-My experience spans both frontend architecture and development of client web applications and websites.
-Additionally, I have worked on full-stack applications using technologies such as Node.js with Express or full stack frameworks like Next.js or Nuxt.js.</p>
+<p>Throughout my career, I've had the opportunity to work on diverse projects, where I've showcased my skills in developing and designing solutions.
+I have a deep understanding of modern JavaScript frameworks and always follow industry best practices and standards.
+My expertise extends to both frontend architecture and client-side application & web development as well as full-stack applications using technologies such as Node.js with Express.js or full stack frameworks like Next.js or Nuxt.js.</p>